D33BaT0/my-ctf-challenges/r3ctf 2025-crypto/r3system/README.md

 #### **Additional Constraint**

-Furthermore, an additional constraint must be applied: the candidate message **$M^1$ must start with the character 'r'**.
+Furthermore, an additional constraint must be applied: the candidate message **$M^1$ must start with the character 'r'** (search the basis in the kernel space).

 ### Second part. related nonce attack with more efficient method.